Patch Programs | Girl Scouts of Western Ohio

 Download the activity booklet »

-Girl Scouts will be prepared to lead the change in their town, state, and the country as part of our ongoing mission to make the world a better place!
+Girl Scouts will be prepared to lead the change in their town, state, and country as part of our ongoing mission to make the world a better place!
 How?
 Start by earning the Democracy badge for your age level.
-Through these badges, you will understand how local, state, and federal government works.
+You will understand how local, state, and federal government works through these badges.
 Then continue to build the knowledge and skills you’ll need to be a good citizen by earning your Future Voter patch.

 Through this patch program, girls will explore our nation’s political systems, learn about voting rights, and be inspired to be active citizens who promote the vote in their communities.